JesseTNRoberts/JesseTNRoberts.github.io/_pages/about.md

 ------
 For those interested in learning more about LLMs, I have put together a reading list [here](https://www.zotero.org/groups/5650079/llm_foundations_reading/items/PA9EGZCE)!

-Additionally, I have give some lectures on LLMs and research that might be useful:
+Additionally, I have given some lectures on LLMs and research that might be useful:

 - [What are LLMs and what research am I doing?](https://docs.google.com/presentation/d/1_Pvp9_k95nxteglsCVeX1XsYURGGrziOQmbJYnbLLoI/edit?usp=share_link)